-23.45 Knox Box Installations.
+23.4 Knox Box Installations.

-For purposes of rapid entry in cases of emergencies or required access to buildings after hours, any new construction, the change in occupancy/ownership of an existing building or any existing building with a fire alarm or sprinkler system installed on all buildings the following type occupancies, excluding single family homes, occurring after the date of the adoption of this ordinance will require a KNOX BOX. to be installed on such premises:
+For purposes of rapid entry in cases of emergencies or required access to buildings after hours, any new construction, the change in occupancy/ownership of an existing building or any existing building with a fire alarm or sprinkler system installed on all buildings, excluding single family homes, occurring after the date of the adoption of this ordinance will require a KNOX BOX.